Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My Walmart takes them - as of last week.
 Albertson, Rite Aid, Walgreens, also.
 Thriftway and Sentry -- loca.

 As far as saving money, I save TONS of money on internet coupons.
 I have a laser printer and get over 8,000 copies per toner cartridge. <p> For example, I had $5 off 3 items of Johnsonville products and a rebate for spend $10, get $5 back.
-This is all through the INTERNET ~ My mom, aunt and friends also got this deal.
-It will save you a lot of money if you plan accordingly.

 That's great knowing how many copies the guest poster can make on a laser printer with one ink cartridge!
 I am jealous!